Aakarsh911/Reversi/README.txt

     a piece in the corners.
     11. MiniMaxAI: This is a class that implements the ReversiStrategy interface.
 This strategy will return the move that will minimize the max score for the opponent.
+    12. BasicReversiController: This is a class that implements the ReversiController interface.
+    This class gets notified by the model when it is its turn to play.
+This class is responsible for mediating actions between a player and the model.
+    13. Person: This is a class that implements the Player interface.
+This class represents a human player.
+    14. AIPlayer: This is a class that implements the Player interface.
+This class represents an AI player.
+    It will take in a strategy and then use that strategy to determine the best move.

  Source organization:
     ReversiModel - reversi\src\model\ReversiModel